 But the neatest thing about Freakies were the prizes.
-First they had little statuettes of the seven Freakies; then they had refrigerator magnets.
-But the big favorites were the Freakmobiles; seven little cars which every kid just had to collect.
+First, they had little statuettes of the seven Freakies; then they had refrigerator magnets.
+But the big favourites were the Freakmobiles; seven little cars which every kid just had to collect.
 They had a little “air booster” in the back (a kind of rubber bulb) and squeezing it would push the car thirty feet or more!

 There were also seven boats for the Freakies.
-You blew up a balloon and attached it to the boat, and as the balloon deflated, the boat traveled through the water.
+You blew up a balloon and attached it to the boat, and as the balloon deflated, the boat travelled through the water.

 Klondike Pete and his hoss featured on the boxes, of Golden Nuggets (which always used to have great free gifts, like Klondike Pete comics).
 Sold from 1970 – 1979 (and were re-launched in 1999).

 In 1971, the Doyle, Dane & Bernbach Agency created an ad campaign for Life cereal (which ran from 1972 through 1987) starring three young brothers (The Gilchrist brothers), all freckled and all very cute.
 The now classic TV spots showed two of the boys (Michael & Tommy) wrestling with the decision of whether to try a new cereal (Life) that was supposed to be good for you.